By: Marilyn L Davis

 Labels Can Be Hurtful, Embarrassing, or a Beginning

 Recently someone referred to you as a drug addict, alcoholic, or both.
 The judicial system may refer to you as a criminal because of your actions.
-There may be negative assessments of your parenting by agencies that govern your contact with your children.
+Agencies that govern your contact with your children don’t believe you are a fit parent.
 Your family has multiple names for you, all of them depressing.

 To address your present situation, you are about to enter treatment, so there is one more label for you to consider adding: participant.
-Calling yourself a participant in treatment can be the beginning of your healing.
+Calling yourself a participant in treatment improves your mindset about the process, and is often the beginning of healing.

 How Will You Participate?